ibm-cloud-docs/EventStreams/managing_access.md

 ### Cluster requirements
 {: #cluster_actions}

 By controlling access to the cluster resource, you can determine which applications and users can connect to the service.
-In addition to the policies required for the resource types below, Access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.
+In addition to the policies required for the resource types below, access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.

 ### Producer actions
 {: #producing_actions}

 The following table describes the role and resource requirements that are needed by a user or an application that produces messages to {{site.data.keyword.messagehub}}.
-In addition to the policies required for this resource type, Access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.
+In addition to the policies required for this resource type, access to `ResourceType: Cluster` and a `Role: Reader, Writer, Manager` is required.

 | Producer actions | Topic | Group | Txnid |
 | --- | --- | --- | --- |